CiscoTestAutomation/pyats/docs/topology/usage.rst

                             'helper': 'console'},
                             log_stdout = False)

-This is a convenience function, as under the hood it uses threads perform per device ``.destroy()`` asynchronously.
+This is a convenience function using threads under the hood to perform per device ``.destroy()`` asynchronously.

 Querying Topology